kunigami/kunigami.github.io/blog/_posts/2017-05-22-largest-sets-of-subsequences-in-ocaml.md

 ---
 layout: post
 title: "Largest sets of subsequences in OCaml"
-tags: [data science, data structures, data visualization, ocaml, puzzle, r, trivial pursuit]
+tags: [data structures, data visualization, ocaml, puzzle, r]
 ---

 I've noticed that there is this set of words in English that look very similar: *tough*, *though*, *through*, *thought*, *thorough*, *through* and *trough*.
 Except *thought*, they have one property in common: they're all subsequence of *thorough*.
 It made me wonder if there are interesting sets of words that are subsequences of other words.